- What materials do you use?

 Describe the inquiry and ordering process.

-The customer sends in an email inquiry with as much information as possible about their project.
+The following applies to custom orders--- The customer sends in an email inquiry with as much information as possible about their project.

 We reply with a ballpark price if there is enough information to do a quote.